fietec/elytra_warning/README.md

 A simple datapack for Minecraft 1.21.5 for warning the player when their elytra is about to break.

+This is solely achieved via `trigger` commands and therefore none of the players are required to have op-level privileges.

 ![](screenshot.png)

 ## How to use